MichalSmyk/CV/README.md

 ### Work Experience

+### Volunteer Software Developer, Pensano Developers - London/remote - (April 2023 – present)
+A platform that helps graduates to improve their tech skills by working collaboratively on meaningful projects.
+Since April I have been working on two projects with other developers: a hair tissue mineral analysis report and a meal plan generator (powered by AI).
+Our goal is to support doctors, dietitians and nutritionists with their workload.
+These projects will be presented in Autumn at The New School of Nutritional Medicine

 ### Retaurant Manager, Longrain Jul 2021 - Aug 2022

 * __Organisational effectiveness__: I ensured that I can be counted on to achieve results in high pressure situations.